swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 During the day I had no strength,  but I quickly recovered a certain dynamism if I was able to lie down for a  while.
 This ability to be able to recuperate a maximum of tonus after a  short rest, is one of the things that strikes me the most since I have started  eating in this way.
 This also holds for physical exercise, as if&nbsp; I  had recovered while asleep.
 A short period lying

-12</p>
+12

-    <p>down can make me totally prepared for an effort  which follows, even if I was exhausted before my rest.
+    down can make me totally prepared for an effort  which follows, even if I was exhausted before my rest.
 That didn’t use to  happen.
 In fact, if, at the beginning I was so exhausted and incapable of  physical exertion of limited intensity, such as running for a bus for example,  I soon noticed, that my heart didn’t race at the time I was making the effort,  or that it&nbsp; recovered a much slower rhythm than before very quickly.

 I can say now  that it took me 3 years to recover the capacity to build up my  muscles.&nbsp;&nbsp; I didn’t put on any weight for a year, but I eventually  regained my former weight during the following 2 years.